 Walkway Over the Hudson (Dutchess County) & Franny Reese State Park (Ulster County)

-Accessible by public transportation (Metro North to Poughkeepsie), this new state park offers a good stretch of the legs over the Hudson River.
+Accessible by public transportation (Metro-North to Poughkeepsie), this newer state park offers a good stretch of the legs over the Hudson River.
 A loop hike of almost 4 miles is possible by adding the Mid-Hudson Bridge.
-You can even include a walk in the woods by hiking the trails in the connecting (and new) Franny Reese State Park.
+You can even include a walk in the woods by hiking the trails in the connecting Franny Reese State Park.
 Fall is a good time to visit this hillside park along the Hudson; the leaves are down and there are excellent views over the river and bridges.
 Click here for Walkway info and links and here for Franny Reese State Park info.

 New Jersey Section of Palisades Interstate Park (Bergen County)

 Enjoy more than 25 miles of trails at this stunning linear park, which connects to more miles of trails on the New York side of the border.
 Learn about hiking along the Palisades.

 Campgaw Mountain and Ramapo Valley County Reservations (Bergen County)